qrp73/SDRPP/.github/ISSUE_TEMPLATE/bug_report.md

 ---

-FIRST: Before reporting any bug, make sure that the bug you are reporting has not been reported before.
-Also, try to use the [nightly version](https://www.sdrpp.org/nightly) if possible in case I've already fixed the bug.
+Before reporting any bug, please make sure that the bug you are reporting has not been reported before.

 **Hardware**
 - CPU: